FelixFourcolor/noteblock-generator/README.md

                     // its value is multiplied by 1.5.
                     // If multiple values are given, they will be summed up,
                     // for example, a note named "cs4 1 2 3" is the same as "cs4 6".
-                    // Noteblocks cannot naturally sustain.
-If "sustain" is set to false (default),
+                    // If sustain is false (default), a note with duration n
-                    // a note with duration n is the same as the note with duration 1 and n-1 rests;
+                    // is the same as the note with duration 1 and n-1 rests;
-                    // otherwise, it's n repeated notes of duration 1.
+                    // otherwise, it is n repeated notes of duration 1.
                 },

                 {